boazbk/tcs/lec_00_1_math_background.md

 _Graphs_ are ubiquitous in Computer Science, and many other fields as well.
 They are used to model a variety of data types including social networks, scheduling constraints, road networks, deep neural nets, gene interactions, correlations between observations, and a great many more.
-The formal definitions of graphs are below for the sake of completeness, but if you have not seen graphs before in a course, I urge you to read up on them in one of the sources mentioned in [notesmathchap](){.ref}.^[One such recommended resource is [this lecture of Berkeley CS70](http://www.eecs70.org/static/notes/n5.html).]
+The formal definitions of graphs are below for the sake of completeness, but if you have not seen graphs before in a course, I urge you to read up on them in one of the sources mentioned in [notesmathchap](){.ref}.

 Graphs come in two basic flavors: _undirected_ and _directed_.^[It is possible, and sometimes useful, to think of an undirected graph as the special case of an directed graph that has the special property that for every pair $u,v$ either both the edges $(u,v)$ and $(v,u)$   are present or neither of them is.
 However, in many settings there is a significant difference between undirected and directed graphs, and so it's typically best to think of them as separate categories.]